8bitdev256/8bitdev256/README.md

-<h1 align="center">Olá! 😄</h1>
+<h1 align="center">🇧🇷 Olá! 😄 | 🇺🇸 Hey there! 😄</h1>

 Sou um programador backend com 5 anos de experiência, onde nos 2 primeiros anos trabalhei como freelancer em projetos de curto prazo.

+>I am a backend programmer with 5 years of experience, where in the first 2 years I worked as a freelancer on short-term projects.

 As linguagens onde mais possuo conhecimento são C# e Java, mas também já trabalhei com PHP e WordPress, e atualmente com React e React Native.

+>The languages ​​I am most proficient in are C# and Java, but I have also worked with PHP and WordPress, and currently with React and React Native.

 Possuo conhecimento para desenvolvimento de aplicações desktop, web e mobile.
 Sempre disposto a novos desafios e novas tecnologias.

+> I have knowledge of developing desktop, web, and mobile applications.
+Always open to new challenges and new technologies.

 Atualmente meu foco é em desenvolvimento web e mobile.
 Possuo também conhecimento básico em frontend, onde já trabalhei com Windows Forms, JavaScript, Bootstrap, entre outros.

-<h1 align="center">Hey there! 😄</h1>
-I am a backend programmer with 5 years of experience, where in the first 2 years I worked as a freelancer on short-term projects.

-The languages ​​I am most proficient in are C# and Java, but I have also worked with PHP and WordPress, and currently with React and React Native.

-I have knowledge of developing desktop, web, and mobile applications.
-Always open to new challenges and new technologies.

-Currently, my focus is on web and mobile development.
+>Currently, my focus is on web and mobile development.
 I also have basic knowledge of frontend development, where I have worked with Windows Forms, JavaScript, Bootstrap, among others.

 ## Technologies
 <br>